Jorge Agostini: Insurrection activities

-Immediately following his 1952 release from custody, Agostini begins his insurrectionary activities against the second Batista dictatorship, as he had previously against the first regime.
+Immediately following his 1952 release from custody, Agostini began his insurrectionary activities against the second Batista dictatorship, as he had previously against the first regime.
 He covertly established contacts with soldiers and officers who had been discharged from the armed forces (navy, army) and police by Batista's allies and accomplices.

 Agostini's established international reputation and prestige led him to be accepted by many leading figures from other organizations, mainly from the Orthodox Party.
 These prominent figures and supporters included: Pelayo Cuervo Navarro and the prominent psychiatrist F. René de la Huerta in Havana, José Manuel Gutiérrez in Matanzas, the former Orthodox Party candidate for Mayor of Santa Clara Santiago Riera, as well as the Orthodox leader of Marianao, Juan Manuel Márquez.

 In June 1954 Juan Manuel was arrested and interrogated by Batista's forces regarding Agostini's whereabouts and activities.
 Once released, Juan Manuel informs Agostini.
 The house where Agostini was hiding is then raided, however he had time to hide inside a water tank on the roof and later jumped over several rooftops to reach the Nuestra Señora de Lourdes clinic in Vedado where the administrator, a contact of de la Huerta, assisted him.
 Disguised in a doctor's gown, Agostini escaped in an ambulance.